Bowl Me Over

 With this recipe, I’m keeping it simple – love that and I think you will too!

 Using everyday ingredients this is an easy meal.
-There are even substitutes if you don’t have everything for the recipe!
+There are even substitutes if you don't have everything for this recipe!

 Turkey Pot Pie in green ramekins baked with a golden crust.